webmapper/nlmaps/README.md

 ### The geolocator and the geoLocatorControls

 You can also use the `nlmaps-geolocator` package directly instead of calling it with `nlmaps.geoLocate`.
 This gives you flexibility to implement your own control.
-Each of the library-specific sub-packages provides a control which interfaces with the `nlmaps-geolocator` API, but these are quite simple controls with, at the moment, hard-coded CSS styling.
-In the future `nlmaps` may provide a CSS file but for now, if you want to modify the placement, you should provide your own CSS and/or create your own control.
+Each of the library-specific sub-packages provides a control which interfaces with the `nlmaps-geolocator` API, but these are quite simple controls.
+If you want to modify the placement, you should provide your own CSS and/or create your own control.

+### Using a custom configuration file

+To build NL Maps with a custom configuration file, use the option `-c | --config` for the build script:

+    node scripts/build.js -c path/to/myconfig.js

+See [`packages/config`](https://github.com/webmapper/nlmaps/tree/develop/packages/config) for configuration options.

 ## Raw tile URLs